 What is your connection to Tucson?

-I am from two different places, the Bay Area and Kansas City.
-I came to Tucson to attend the University of Arizona, which is my connection to Tucson.
-That’s the first time I ever visited Tucson.
-I’ve been here ever since.
+I originally called two different places home: the Bay Area and Kansas City.
+I first came to Tucson to attend the University of Arizona, and I’ve been here ever since.

 Why is Tucson special to you?

-I’ve always felt very connected to the people, the community, the culture, and the land here in Tucson, the environment, and everything about it.
-It’s always felt like home, which is why I feel very connected to it, and to all the different parts of it.
+I’ve always felt very connected to the people, the community, the culture, and the land here in Tucson.
+All the different parts that make up Tucson come together to make it special to me.
+Everything about it has always felt like home.

 What is an experience in Tucson that shaped you?

 Playing on the University of Arizona men’s basketball team was an incredibly defining experience for me.
 I was able to meet and connect with so many different people in the community and the University.
 Not only did I gain teammates, coaches, and lifelong friends, but also the sort of indirect connections with all the people that are part of U of A and the fan base, and even people that I don’t know.
 I would go in and have lunch at Mi Nidito Restaurant down on South Fourth Avenue, and people would recognize me and say hello.
 I have always felt really connected to everyone here.
 Tucson is a very welcoming place.
 It has a lot of old-fashioned values, but at the same time, it’s also a pretty liberal city.
 The community is very respectful of each other.
 My experience playing basketball and the connections I’ve made have stayed with me.
 Tucson has always felt like home for me, and it is such a college town which is something that I’ll always appreciate.

 What is your favorite landmark?